Quality Rating 5: Learning Materials

 Accessible

 All materials and equipment intended for children should be within their reach.
 Accessible materials encourage independence and responsibility particularly during free choice and clean-up activities.
-Even infants and toddlers benefit from shelving that allows them to pull themselves up to reach a toy that interests them.
-Some materials may need to be adapted to meet the needs of individual children.
-Simple adaptations such as adding wooden blocks to tricycle peddles or adjusting the height of an easel can make a big difference in a child’s ability to participate fully in activities.
+Low shelving for infants and toddlers allows the youngest of learners to access materials that interest them.
+Making adaptations can help ensure materials can be accessed by all children.
+For example, adding wooden blocks to tricycle peddles or adjusting the height of an easel can make a big difference in a child’s ability to participate fully in activities.

 What does the documentation look like?